 After you install the DCS3700 storage system and DCS3700 expansion enclosures in a rack, it is necessary to configure the storage subsystem.
 Use the information in the following sections to configure your storage subsystem.

 Storage subsystem management methods

-Before you configure the storage subsystem, determine which method of storage subsystem management you want to use.
 You can manage the storage subsystems in one of these two ways: host-agent (in-band) management or direct (out-of-band) management.